Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/stake-avax.md

 :::success

-Your aMATICb balance automatically increases by a small amount, daily, to reflect your Polygon Staking rewards.
-You can now use your aMATICb reward-earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aMATICb section.
+Your aAVAXb balance automatically increases by a small amount, daily, to reflect your Polygon Staking rewards.
+You can now use your aAVAXb reward-earning tokens to earn additional layers of rewards on other DeFi platforms listed in [**DeFi**](https://ankr.com/earn/defi/) under the aMATICb section.

 ### If you don't see your aAVAXb balance